Allan Langer: 1980s

 Coached by Bennett and captained under Wally Lewis at the Broncos, Langer developed further skill with the ball and learnt much from his mentors, and his two tries in Game I of the 1988 State of Origin series saw him named Man of the Match again.
 He scored tries in the other two Origin fixtures as well.
 On the 2nd Ashes Test of the 1988 Great Britain Lions tour which was played at Lang Park, on the electronic scoreboard the message "Bullfrog - shame our favourite No 7 isn't here" was displayed in a reference to Langer being overlooked for selection by Kangaroos team manager Peter Moore in favour of Peter Sterling.
 Langer made his début for the Australian test side against Papua New Guinea due to a shoulder injury to Sterling.
 This made him the first Bronco to earn international representative honours.
 On 20 July 1988 Langer played for Australia in their record 62-point win over Papua New Guinea, scoring two tries.
 At the end of the 1988 NSWRL season Langer was named the Broncos' player of the year, then went on to score two tries in Australia's win in the 1988 World Cup final over New Zealand.

-Suffering a broken leg in 1989, Langer missed most of that season.
+Langer played in the Broncos' win in the final of the 1989 Panasonic Cup before suffering a broken ankle in Game 2 of the 1989 State of Origin series, Langer missed the rest of the 1989 season.